techartorg/bqt/why-bqt.md

-Custom UI for Python tools in games & VFX often uses QT.<br>
+Custom UI for Python tools in games & VFX often use QT.<br>
-E.g. Maya, Max & Substance all support it natively.<br>
+Maya, Max & Substance support Qt natively, but Blender doesn't.
-But Blender doesn't.
 This is where BQT can help.<br>

 ```python
 from PySide2.QtWidgets import QWidget